Where to Party in Fiji

 Back on dry land, consider staying on Beachcomber Island if you want to experience some of the best nightlife on the island.
 The island is popular with backpackers, with nightly entertainment such as limbo competitions, fire eaters, fire dancers and the famous “Bula dance”.

 Other island resorts will have bars and restaurants for casual dining and evening meals, rather than “partying” and nightlife.
-However, your best bet to meet people to have drinks with is in the backpacker accommodations around the Mamanuca Islands and the Yasawa Island.
-Check out 6 Best Budget Accommodation in the Mamanuca Islands and 5 Best Budget Accommodation in the Yasawa Islands for more details.
+However, your best bet to meet people to have drinks with is in the backpacker accommodations around the Mamanuca Islands and Yasawa Islands.
+Check out 6 Best Budget Accommodation in the Mamanuca Islands and 10 Best Budget Accommodation in the Yasawa Islands for more details.